JoaoLopesF/RemoteDebug/README.md

 With debug levels to filter incoming messages

 Debug levels:
  - Verbose
  - Debug
-    - info
+ - Info
  - Warnings
  - Errors

   These levels is is in order of priority (minor-> verbose / major-> errors)